top of page

 The leader who has more to offer than the room is currently receiving.

 You were developed for your expertise.
 Not for the rooms that expertise put you in.
 Not for the people those rooms require you to lead.
-Not for communicating across the cultural, generational, and hierarchical differences those rooms contain.

-This work is for you if:
+This is for you if:

 • You were promoted and nobody taught you the communication side of leadership